Susan Combs

 Susan Combs (born February 26, 1945) is an American politician, having served elected office in Texas and as the assistant secretary of policy, management and budget at the U.S. Department of the Interior under President Donald Trump.

-A Republican, Combs served from 2007 to 2015 as the Texas Comptroller of Public Accounts.
+A member of the Republican Party, she served from 2007 to 2015 as the Texas Comptroller of Public Accounts.
 Prior to her tenure as comptroller, Combs had served two terms as commissioner of the Texas Department of Agriculture from 1999 to 2007, taking the reins as the first woman elected to that office in 1998.
 Combs also served two terms in the Texas House of Representatives.

 Early life and family

 Combs was born in San Antonio.
 She grew up in a ranching family in West Texas.
 She runs a cow-calf operation on her family's ranch in Brewster County; the ranch has been in her family since the turn of the 20th century.
 She lives in Austin with her husband, Joe W. Duran, a computer scientist.
 She is the mother of three sons.
 Combs graduated from Vassar College in Poughkeepsie, New York, majoring in French and religion.
 She worked in international advertising in New York City, in the financial markets on Wall Street, and for the U.S. government before returning to Texas to obtain credentials from the University of Texas Law School at Austin.
 After graduation from law school, she served as an assistant district attorney in Dallas, Texas.